-Bhitarkanika Wildlife Sanctuary, Orissa
+Bhitarkanika Wildlife Sanctuary, Odisha

-About Bhitarkanika Wildlife Sanctuary:
+About Bhitarkanika Wildlife Sanctuary

 Mangorves are salt tolerant, complex and dynamic eco-system that occur in tropical and subtropical inter-tidal regions.
-Bhitarkanika is one such location of rich, lush green vibrant eco-system lying in the estuarine region of Brahmani- Baitarani in the North-Eastern corner of Kendrapara district of Orissa.
+Bhitarkanika is one such location of rich, lush green vibrant eco-system lying in the estuarine region of Brahmani- Baitarani in the North-Eastern corner of Kendrapara district of Odisha.
 The area is intersected by a network of creeks with Bay of Bengal on the East.
 The alley between the meandering creeks and rivers, houses the second largest viable mangrove eco-system of India.
 Its 672 sq.kms. of mangrove forest & wetland, provides home to well over 215 species of birds including winter migrants from central-Asia and Europe.
 Giant salt water crocodiles and variety of other Wildlife inhabitate in this eco-system which form Asia's one of the most spectacular Wildlife area.

 Please provide us your contact number and convenient time, our expert will call back to you.